abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/src/lib/core/c/meta
 /qt/src/lib/core/cc/meta
 /qt/src/lib/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/meta
+so on... with indefinite number of depth ply between "qt" and "core" directory, and between it and "meta" directory

 If being navigated in relative path way i.e. not started with slash character (/), then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory.
-If it needs to be limited to search for directly on current directory only, precede (start) it with ./
+If it needs to be limited to search for directly on current directory only, precede (prefix) it with ./

 Suppose previous explicit part of path exists only where it's specified i.e. "meta" is only a file/directory under "core" directory being under any directory being under any dir. under qt directory.

 $ cd /qt
 $ l core/meta

-will find it as e.g:
+will find one as e.g:
-/qt/src/lib/core/meta
+/qt/src/dev/core/meta

+while doing such:
 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while being searched then a directory is found, then this way the entire directory content will automatically be shown.
+In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while being searched and a directory is found, then this way the entire directory content will automatically be shown.

-If this action is needed in another way of path, put -l option in order to show content of directory found only in one depth
+If this action is needed in another way of path described above, put -l option in order to show content of directory found only in one depth
 To have it shown up to certain depth add the number e.g. -l3 option will show to 3 directory plies.
 To have the found directory's content shown  entirely the number meant for it is 0.
 So be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.